sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	# The job identifier has been saved in the following file:
 	# /home/homer/jobIds
 	# ==========================================================================

+Note the use of ``-d $USER`` to tell your job that it should use your delegated proxy certificate.

 The option '-o' allows you to specify a file (in this case ``jobIDs``) to store the unique job identifier: